James H. Slater: Politics

 In La Grande he was district attorney for the fifth judicial district of Oregon in 1868, as well as a presidential elector on the Democratic ticket.

+Congress

 He was elected as a Democrat to the Forty-second Congress (March 4, 1871 – March 3, 1873).
 Slater then returned to law practice in La Grande.
-He returned to politics in 1878 and was elected to the U.S. Senate and served from March 4, 1879 to March 3, 1885.
+He returned to politics in 1878 and was elected to the U.S. Senate and served from March 4, 1879, to March 3, 1885.

 Later life and family

 He resumed the practice of law in La Grande, Oregon and was a member of the State railroad commission from 1889 to 1891.
 In 1854 Slater married Elizabeth (Edna) Gray with whom he would father ten children including future Oregon Supreme Court justice Woodson T. Slater.
 James Harvey Slater died in La Grande in 1899 and was interred in the Masonic Cemetery.